Guide to a Perfect trip in Egypt!

-The excavation of the tomb is still in progress and till now 121 corridors and chambers have been revealed.
-Since KV5 has a bilaterally symmetrical section, it’s assumed that the number of chambers can go up to 150 when further excavation progresses.
-The chamber 3, which is pillared inside this tomb, is the largest chamber any tomb has in the whole valley.
+The tomb's excavation is still in progress and so far, 121 corridors and chambers have been revealed.
+Since KV5 has a bilaterally symmetrical section, it’s assumed that the there may be as many as 150 chambers.
+Chamber 3, which is pillared inside this tomb, is the largest chamber any tomb has in the whole valley.

-It’s said that at least six royal sons of Ramesses II were buried in this tomb, as more than twenty scenes of sons can be seen on the walls, there may be even more who were interred in KV5 but that is not known at this time.
-The decorations in the tomb consists of scenes from the Opening of the Mouth ritual and representations of Ramesses II, the princes and the deities.
+It’s said that at least six royal sons of Ramesses II were buried in this tomb, as more than twenty scenes of his sons can be seen on the walls.
+There may be even more who were interred in KV5 but that is not known at this time.
+The decorations in the tomb consist of scenes from the Opening of the Mouth ritual and representations of Ramesses II, the princes, and the deities.
 The ancient Egyptians believed that in order for a person's soul to survive in the afterlife it would need to have food and water.
 The opening of the mouth ritualwas thus performed so that the person who died could eat and drink again in the afterlife.
 The ceremony involved a symbolic animation of a mummy by opening its mouth so that it could metaphorically breathe and speak.
 There is evidence of this ritual from the Old Kingdom up to the Roman Period.

-It was only in the year 1995 that the team was stunned to discover the long corridors, lined rooms that were around seventy in number that ran back into the hillside.
+In 1995, the team was stunned to discover the long corridors, lined rooms that were around seventy in number that ran back into the hillside.
 The discovery amazed the world and reignited the Egyptology interest among people.
-The findings till now include thousands of ushabiti, potsherds, glass vials, faience beads, hieratic ostraca, inlays and a large statue of the god of the afterlife, Osiris.
+The findings as of now include thousands of Ushabti, potsherds, glass vials, faience beads, hieratic ostraca, inlays and a large statue of the god of the afterlife, Osiris.

-The overall plan of KV 5 is unique and a change in the principal axis after chamber 3 was seen.
-The plan of this tomb is different from any other royal tomb found in the valley.
-The pillared chamber 3 has sixteen pillars, which is much more than any other chamber in the Valley of the King.
+The overall plan of KV 5 is unique, different from any other royal tomb found in the valley.
+Chamber 3 has sixteen pillars, which is much more than any other chamber in the Valley of the King.
 The size of the tomb is another remarkable feature and also the sculpted figure of Osiris at the end of corridor 7 is amongst the other distinct features associated with the tomb KV5.